srijken/web-www-v2/content/what-we-do/_index.en.md

 whatwedocontent:
   title: What we do
   description: >-
-    DIVD scans the whole internet on the presence of Common Vulnerabilities and Exposures (CVEs) as soon as they are published and have a high score.
-When we find vulnerable URLs, we send them an email with notification on the vulnerability present, where we found it and what to do.
+    DIVD scans the internet on the presence of Common Vulnerabilities and Exposures (CVEs) which might be quite impactull.
+When we find vulnerable URLs, we send owners an motificationemail on the vulnerability present, where we found it and what to do.